The history of wine began in Mesopotamia and Armenia. Wine in the ancient era.

 Those Peñas leave the cellar doors open for anyone who is interested in visiting them to go down.

-If one visits them one can not only understand but feel what kind of relationship unites Ribera del Duero with wine for centuries.
+If one visits them one can not only understand but feel what kind of relationship unites Ribera del Duero with wine 5 centuries ago.

 Were good wines made 100 years ago?

-It was known that until the 60s there was no great concern for the quality of the wine.
+It was known that until the 60s the focus was on the production of wine volume, there was no great concern for the quality of the wine.
 That’s not true completely.
 There were not modern machines that allowed fermentation and aging as there are now.

-The market was not willing to pay high prices for wines made with great care.
+The market was not willing to pay high prices for wine produced with great care.
 But the grapes were of high quality.
 Mostly if they were coming from old vines.
 But an old vine gave and gives much less grape.

 Concurrence was more for the price than quality.
 But…